Post

 Notes

-Requires a Thread Radio Co-Processor (RCP) USB device passed through to the LXC container (e.g. /dev/ttyACM0).
-Edit /etc/default/otbr-agent to configure the RCP device path.
+Requires a Thread Radio Co-Processor (RCP) device.
+USB: pass through to LXC (e.g. /dev/ttyACM0).
+TCP: use socat forkpty pattern (see /etc/default/otbr-agent for examples).

-Services are not started automatically on first boot.
-Connect your RCP device, configure /etc/default/otbr-agent, then run: systemctl start otbr-agent && systemctl start otbr-web
+Services are enabled but not started at install.
+Configure /etc/default/otbr-agent with your RCP device, then run: systemctl restart otbr-agent otbr-web

 Web Interface